amerkay/wildamer.com/content/project/givewp-beacon-crm-n8n-workflow-integration.md

 While working with Pangea Trust, an Elephant Sanctuary in Portugal, I **set them up with Beacon CRM**.
 They did not have a CRM before that, so the first step was importing their data from spreadsheets to Beacon.

-The setup works well, but we faced a few issues&hellip;
+The setup worked well, but we faced a few issues&hellip;

 ### Problem 1: Beacon's one currency per form and no UTM tracking (Built WP Plugin #1)

-Then we faced the first problem: Beacon requires one currency per form, and does not pass UTM tracking data automatically.
+The first problem: Beacon requires one currency per form, and does not pass UTM tracking data automatically.

-**The solution**: I created a new Wordpress plugin that [**integrates multi-currency Beacon forms into Wordpress**](/project/wordpress-beacon-crm-multi-currency-donation-forms) and passes UTM tracking data to the Payment and Subscription tables in Beacon.
+**The solution**: I created a new WordPress plugin that [**integrates multi-currency Beacon forms into WordPress**](/project/wordpress-beacon-crm-multi-currency-donation-forms) and passes UTM tracking data to the Payment and Subscription tables in Beacon.

 ![Wordpress Beacon Multi Currency Forms Plugin](/imgs/project-wp-beacon-multi-currency-forms/frontend-wp-beacon-multi-currency-forms-auto-currency-selection.png)

-This solution worked well, and they started raising funds while **retaining the "donor covers fees" upsell**, and **without any vendor lock-in**, as Beacon sets up the recurring payment subscriptions within the organisation's Stripe and Paypal account.
+This solution worked well, and they started raising funds while **retaining the "donor covers fees" upsell**, and **without any vendor lock-in**, as Beacon sets up the recurring payment subscriptions within the organisation's Stripe and PayPal account.

 Check out the [**calculator I created comparing the hidden-fees of fundraising platforms**](/article/uk-fundraising-platform-fees) and how these platforms take huge cuts from your donations while advertising that their services are "free".
 Not at all!